A Brief History

 Thus ended possibly the last battle of the American Indian Wars, at least between the US Army and Native Americans.
 While the displacement of Native Americans by European settlers is a sad tale and one filled with atrocities on both sides, debate continues to this day as to whether or not the colonization and settling of the Americas by Europeans was a moral and positive action or a criminal and inhumane greedy grab for land and wealth.
 Please feel free to enter the debate.

-Questions for Students (and others): Have you heard of the Battle of Bear Valley?
+Question for students (and subscribers): Have you heard of the Battle of Bear Valley?
 Have you heard of the Yaqui people?
 Did the Europeans have any right to take over the land that is now the United States?
 What could have been done differently to allow for the rights of Native Americans and Europeans both?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!